Newbies think that you can’t profit from trading sports unless you’ve got prior knowledge of things like horses form.

 The best information source is simple; MONEY.

-Trading isn’t guess word, cold traders just look for the swell and then ride the wave as it materialises.
+Trading isn’t guesswork, cold traders just look for the swell and then ride the wave as it materialises.
 Jumping off quickly before momentum comes to an end.

 But how do you ‘spot the swell’?